KERRHAM/Mobile-Mechanic/README.md

        * All the content in the contact section has been centered, Icon links have been colored white and font size increased for user readability.

+  * Testing

+   * I tested that this project works on diffrent browsers: Safari and Chrome

+   * I confirmed my website is responsive, the layout looks great on all the different screen size thanks to chromes developer tools.

+   * I confrimed that the Navigation,header, Auto Kerr?, services, get a quote and contact text are all readable and easy to understand.

+   * I have confirmed my form works, all data entered is posted and saved, all inputs must be filled or error message appears and when submit is pressed new page is opened.